Healthy food trends -- quinoa

 HOW IT IS PREPARED

 Quinoa can be cooked and eaten in many ways.
 You will need to simmer it in water like rice.
-Add 1 part quinoa to 2 parts water or stock and simmer until tender, for about 15 minutes.
+Add 1 part quinoa to 2 parts water or stock and simmer uncovered until the water has been absorbed, for about 15 minutes.
+When quinoa is finished cooking, you will see curly threads around each grain.
+Remove from the stove, cover the pot, and let your quinoa rest for five minutes before serving.

 To add quinoa to your diet:

-- Add cooked quinoa to your salad, soups, or pasta dishes.
+- Sprinkle cooked quinoa on salad, soups, or pasta dishes.

 - Make it a side dish.
 Think of quinoa as your new rice.
 Combine cooked quinoa with herbs, beans, vegetables, and seasonings and serve with your meal.
-Add a healthy protein like chicken or fish if you choose.
+Add a healthy protein like chicken or fish.

 - Use quinoa flour instead of wheat flour in your muffins, pancakes, cookies, or any time you bake.

-When quinoa is finished cooking, you will see curly threads are around each grain.
-Make a big batch of cooked quinoa and store it in the refrigerator for up to a week.
-It reheats well.
-Take it out for several meals as you need it.
+Quinoa reheats well.
+Cook a big batch and store it in the refrigerator for up to a week.
+You will have a nutritious side dish ready for several meals as you need it.

 WHERE TO FIND QUINOA

-There are over one hundred varieties of quinoa.
-But you will most likely see yellow/ivory, red, or black quinoa in stores.
+There are over many varieties of quinoa.
+You will most likely see yellow/ivory, red, or black quinoa in stores.

-Uncooked, you can store it in your pantry for several months.
+You can store uncooked quinoa in your pantry for several months.
 Use an airtight container or bag for storage.

 There are many delicious recipes using quinoa.
 Here is one you can try.